elmahio/documentation/docs/elmah-io-apps-trello.md

 # Install Trello App for elmah.io

 For elmah.io to communicate with the Trello API, we will need an API key and token.
 The API key is available here: `https://trello.com/app-key`.
+If you don't have a personal token available on that site, create a new Power-Up as described on the page.
+When the Power-Up is created, you can create a new API key on that page.

 To get the token, visit the following URL in your browser: `https://trello.com/1/authorize?expiration=never&scope=read,write,account&response_type=token&name=Server%20Token&key=API_KEY`.
 Remember to replace `API_KEY` with your Trello API key located in the previous step.
 When clicking the *Allow* button, Trello will generate a new token for you and show it in the browser window.